davidassigbi/linux_failover/README.md

 - If it is an OS issue for example, then the ping will still be not successful and you can do whatever you want

 ## Configuration
-There is only one configuration file for the script: config.py.
+There is only one configuration file for the script: `config.py`.
-And inside that file all parameters are self explanatory, seriously they are, but here are they once again:
+And inside that file all parameters are self explanatory, seriously they are, but here are some description:

 - `CHECK_INTERVAL = 5` : A floating point number to define the interval(in seconds) between two health checks.